zajo/synapse/README.md

 * Register connections and emit signals from any C or C++ object of any type whatsoever.

-* If two contexts share access to a C or C++ object, they can use that object as a randezvouz point, and communicate with each other through Synapse signals.
+* If two contexts share access to a C or C++ object, they can use that object as a rendezvous point, and communicate with each other through Synapse signals.

 * A system of meta signals provides interoperability with other signal programming libraries and callback APIs.